-- (a) A party may make a written request to the Appeal Committee that the hearing be adjourned to a future meeting.
-Such request will be considered at the outset of the hearing and the Appeal Committee may, in its absolute discretion, agree to the request. - (b) Any such request made in advance of the hearing shall be considered as follows.
+(a) A party may make a written request to the Appeal Committee that the hearing be adjourned to a future meeting.
+Such request will be considered at the outset of the hearing and the Appeal Committee may, in its absolute discretion, agree to the request. (b) Any such request made in advance of the hearing shall be considered as follows.

-If the request is made after the provision of notice in accordance with regulation 9(1), it shall be considered by the Chairman of the Appeal Committee, who may in his absolute discretion agree to the request.
+If the request is made after the provision of notice in accordance with regulation 9(1), it shall be considered by the Chairman, who may in his absolute discretion agree to the request.
 If such request is denied by the Chairman, it shall be considered at the outset of the hearing by the other members of the Appeal Committee in accordance with regulation 9(5)(a).

 If the request is made by the person who is the subject of the decision under appeal before the provision of notice in accordance with regulation 9(1), the Association may agree to the request.
-If the Association opposes the request, it shall be considered by the Chairman of the Appeal Committee in accordance with this regulation.
+If the Association opposes the request, it shall be considered by the Chairman in accordance with this regulation.
 If such request is denied by the Chairman, it shall be considered at the outset of the hearing by the other members of the Appeal Committee in accordance with regulation 9(5)(a).

-- (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Appeal Committee may itself direct that the case should be adjourned. - (d) The Appeal Committee may impose such conditions as it may determine upon the grant of an adjournment. - (e) The Appeal Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning a relevant matter are pending to which the person who is the subject of the decision under appeal is a party.
+- (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Appeal Committee may itself direct that the case should be adjourned. - (d) The Appeal Committee may impose such conditions as it may determine upon the grant of an adjournment. - (e) The Appeal Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning a relevant matter are pending to which the person who is the subject of the decision under appeal is a party. - (f) Before making a decision, the Chairman or Appeal Committee as appropriate shall invite representations from the other party. - (g) The Chairman and the Appeal Committee shall give written reasons for a decision to refuse or grant a request for an adjournment.